vimando/api-merchant-php/README.md

 ### Composer

+This repository is published on Packagist.
+Visit the package page here: [api-merchant-php](https://packagist.org/packages/vimando/api-merchant-php).

 Install with composer cli
 > composer require vimando/api-merchant-php

 Or add dependency to composer.json
 ```
 {
   "require": {